Pop UP art uses skills in geometry & origami while using cutting tools on various papers to design & animate paper.

 Good old hole punches and Zigzag scissors give my paper edges a decorative quality.
 Now I am on the search for more cutting tools!

 Enough of the butterfly motif and time to create a design requested for a man.
-Wanted something abstract, funky and for a man who loves jazz.
+Wanted something abstract, funky, and for a man who loves jazz.
 JAZZ HANDS expresses perfectly a moving gesture with its twirl of orange paper.
 Trained in both Jazz & Contemporary dance, the JAZZ HANDS has a history within the music, dance & theatre world.
 To read more about Jazz Hands history...

 Creating the moving spiral, I cut in a circular motion into the art paper that will have each end stuck on opposite sides of the card so it will pop out across the hand.
-I added more of my favourite spiral shapes for details and one blue butterfly that is attached to the large spiral so it moves like music with its nuances.
+I added more of my favorite spiral shapes for details and one blue butterfly that is attached to the large spiral so it moves like music with its nuances.

-My very first pop up was the flower design which came from watching this video instruction below.
+My very first pop-up was the flower design which came from watching this video instruction below.
 There are several versions of it on Youtube:

 I recommend doing your first patterns with cheaper paper till you figure it out!
-Nothing seems to work out the first time around and at the end of a session, I will have samples to remind myself when I move into new design skills.
+Nothing seems to work out the first time around and at the end of a session, I will have samples to remind me when I move into new design skills.

 No comments :